Yelp/paasta/docs/source/workflow.rst

 * ``--memory``: This is the value set in ``marathon.yaml`` as "mem".

-* ``--memory-swap``: This value represents the total memory and swap a container is allowed to consume.
-This is the value set in ``marathon.yaml`` as "mem", meaning that there is *no* swapping allowed in your container.
+* ``--memory-swap``: Total memory limit (memory + swap).
+We set this to the same value as "mem", rounded up to the nearest MB, to prevent containers being able to swap.

 * ``--net``: PaaSTA uses bridge mode to enable random port allocation.